United States presidential pets: History of White House pets

 Bill Clinton moved into the White House with Socks, a tuxedo cat, who in 1991 was reported to have jumped into the arms of Chelsea Clinton after piano lessons while the Clintons were living in Little Rock, Arkansas.
 He was later joined in 1997 by Buddy, a Labrador Retriever, during Clinton's second term.
-The two reportedly did not get along, with Clinton later saying "I did better with the Palestinians and the Israelis than I've done with Socks and Buddy" while Hillary Clinton said Socks "despised" Buddy at first sight.
+The two pets reportedly did not get along, with Clinton later saying "I did better with the Palestinians and the Israelis than I've done with Socks and Buddy" while Hillary Clinton said Socks "despised" Buddy at first sight.
 The two were, however, the subject of a book, Dear Socks, Dear Buddy: Kids' Letters to the First Pets written by then First Lady Hillary Clinton and appeared as cartoons in the kids' section of the first White House website.

 While George W. Bush was president, he had three dogs and a cat at the White House.
 Among the canines was Spot Fetcher, an English Springer Spaniel and the offspring of George H. W. Bush's dog, Millie.
 This made Spotty the first animal to live in the White House under two different administrations, having been born there in 1989 and passed away there in 2004.

 Barack and Michelle Obama were without pets prior to the 2008 election, but promised their daughters they could get a dog when the family moved into the White House.
 They selected Bo, a Portuguese Water Dog, partly due to Malia Obama's allergies and the need for a hypoallergenic pet.
 The puppy was a gift from Senator Ted Kennedy and was later joined by Sunny, a female of the same breed.
 Bo was featured in the 2010 children's book Of Thee I Sing: A Letter to My Daughters, written by President Obama with illustrations by Loren Long.

 Joe and Jill Biden moved into the White House with two German Shepherds, Champ and Major.
 Major was the first shelter dog in the White House, while Champ returned to Washington, having joined the Biden family during Joe Biden's tenure as vice-president.
 The Bidens announced the death of 13-year-old Champ on June 19, 2021.
 In December 2021, the Bidens announced the arrival of a pedigreed German Shepherd puppy named Commander, gifted to them by Joe Biden's brother.
 Officials later told the press that Major had been rehomed to a quieter environment following a series of biting incidents.
+Commander also had to be rehomed after at least 25 biting incidents.
 The Bidens had also promised they would get a cat, and they fulfilled that promise in January 2022 by adding a two-year-old gray tabby, Willow, to the family.